Create chat rooms, activate site wide corner chat for ongoing community conversation or schedule live support sessions for high-end real-time support.

 - Require specific login type

-- Answer pre-sales or support questions
+- Host group pre-sales or support sessions

 - Chat box position controls

 - Pop-out for chat windows

 - Set chat window dimensions

 - Color selector